 Introduction on CSS Table Styling

-Why we use CSS, although we can use HTML tables, is because, in the HTML table, a table-based page layout often renders more slowly than an equivalent CSS-based layout; this is especially true of pages that have a lot of content.
-Tables should not be used as layout aids.
-And if we build HTML tables without any styles or attributes in browser it will be displayed without any border.
+Although we can use HTML tables, we use CSS because, in the HTML table, a table-based page layout often renders more slowly than an equivalent CSS-based layout; this is especially true of pages that have a lot of content.
+Therefore, tables should not be used as layout aids.
+And if we build HTML tables without any styles or attributes in a browser, they will be displayed without any border.
 Styling a table with CSS can improve its appearance.